 - Price shown is based on two people sharing and may be subject to change

 - There may be additional charges required relating to coronavirus H&S protocols

 - See our Booking Conditions for more details

-Day 3 & 4 Galle Fort, Galle Coast
+Day 3 & 4 Tissamaharama, Tissa & Kataragama

-Today, you will be picked up and taken to the airport in time to catch your flight home.
+Today, your chauffeur-guide will pick you up and take you to the airport in time to catch your flight home.